isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 Rather underwhelming once you see it, isn't it?
 After we pattern match on `ctor:refl`, we learn that `x` and `y` are the same thing, so our goal becomes `x ≡ x`, which we can solve with `ctor:refl`.
-And from there, Agda is happy to rewrite the left side as `y`, since it knows that's just a different name for `x` anyway.
+From there, Agda is happy to rewrite the left side as `y`, since it knows that's just a different name for `x` anyway.

+Thank goodness.

-What's with the name `def:sym` anyway?
-It's short for *symmetry,* which is the idea that a relation doesn't distinguish between its left and right arguments.
-We shorten it to `def:sym` as always because of the sheer ubiquity with which this proof combinator gets used.
+Wondering what strange word `def:sym` is short for? *Symmetry* is the idea that a relation doesn't distinguish between its left and right arguments.
+We'll discuss relations in more generality in @sec:relations, but all you need to know for now is that equality is a relation.

+As usual, we shorten "symmetry" to `def:sym` due to its overwhelming ubiquity in proofs.

-With `def:sym`, we now have a satisfying, general-purpose tool for implementing `*-identityˡ′`:
+Returning to the problem of `def:identityˡ′`, `def:sym` now gives us a satisfying, general-purpose tool for its implementation:

 ```agda
   *-identityˡ′ : (x : ℕ) → x ≡ one * x
   *-identityˡ′ x = sym (*-identityˡ x)
 ```

 Because `def:sym` swaps which of its arguments is on the left and which is on the right, we should expect that applying `def:sym` twice should get us back to where we started.
 Is this so?

 We could try to ponder the question deeply, but instead we remember that we're now capable of doing computer-aided mathematics, and the more interesting question is whether we can prove it.

-And in fact we can!
-The hardest part is laying down the type, which we'd like to work for any proof, regardless of the types involved.
-Thus we must bind `A : Set` to quantify over the type of the proof, and then we must bind `x : A` and `y : A` for the particular arguments on either side of the equals sign.
-Then we're ready to get started on the question proper, namely:
+In fact we can!
+The hardest part is laying down the type, which we'd like to work for any propositional equality term, regardless of the specific types involved.
+Thus we must bind `A :` `type:Set` to quantify over the type of the proof, and then we must bind `x : A` and `y : A` for the particular arguments on either side of the equals sign:

 ```agda
   sym-involutive